ajscholl/gen-redux-webpack-plugin/Readme.md

 The plugin takes two optional options:

-- `libPath` specifies the path used to import additonal utility functions from.
+- `libPath` specifies the path used to import additional utility functions from.
   It defaults to `"src/reduxUtils"`.
 - `libFile` specifies the filepath to generate the utility functions in.
 It defaults to `` `${libPath}.ts` ``.